 - A significant number of Warrington Collegiate students achieved straight distinctions (equivalent to 3 A grades at A Level).

-- Winners of a host of regional and national competitions in a variety of subject areas.
+- Winners of a host of regional, national and world competitions in a variety of subject areas.

 Additional benefits for all of our students: